 Easy to Homeschool Multiple Ages

-An engaging kids science book is appropriate for a wide variety of ages.
-Preschool kids enjoy listening to the fascinating story.
+An engaging kids’ science book is appropriate for a wide variety of ages.
+Preschool kids enjoy listening to fascinating stories.
 While they don’t fully understand all that is taught, they do begin to understand the basic concepts such as what is an electron.
 It’s not a foreign concept when they run across it in high school chemistry.

 Children in elementary school understand more of the science being taught.
 They pick up on helium being a noble gas, and that an electron is like a planet in a super tiny solar system.

-Middle school kids understand the kids science book in its entirety.
+Middle school kids understand the kids’ science book in its entirety.
 They’ll remember that noble gases don’t react.
 Helium only has two electrons.
-They’ll understand the talk about nucleuses and protons.
+They’ll understand the talk about nuclei and protons.